niicovila/QuantumComputingGame/README.md

 # Running the Game
 To run the code it is necessary to install node-js as well as the modules that are automatically included after creating a React project.
 Then, you need to open the command line and go to the game directory.
 Once there, you can run 'npm start'.
+ Below are some instructions they add in every React App.

 # Getting Started with Create React App